Fermat-ORG/fermat-framework/README-GUI.md

 <br>
 2 - ISSUE: **'_Plugin Name_' - Module - connection**

 This is the module connected with fermat platform.
-Used for making the GUI using the fermat platform.
+It's used for making the GUI using the fermat platform.
 This issue must be linked to the root of the issue structure.

 <br>
 3 - ISSUE: **'_Plugin Name_' - GUI - screen - <screen_name>**